 Our experiments are organized into two stages:

 \begin{enumerate} \item \textbf{Benchmarking Pretrained Models and Compositional Methods.} We evaluate a suite of state-of-the-art pre-trained T2I models and compositional generation methods.
-All models are prompted using either a standard format—\texttt{``A photo of one {subject} {relation} one {object}''}—or a more detailed spatially-aware description using our spatially-aware templates (see Table~\ref{tab:prompt_expander_template}).No model training is involved at this stage.
+All models are prompted using either a standard format—\texttt{``A photo of one \{subject\} \{relation\} one \{object\}''}-- or a more detailed spatially-aware description using our spatially-aware templates (see Table~\ref{tab:prompt_expander_template}).
+No model training is involved at this stage.

-\item \textbf{Testing the Hypothesis of Intermediate Composition.} To evaluate our hypothesis that rare directional compositions can be learned via decomposition into more common intermediate prompts, we fine-tune SDXL using LoRA on intermediate compositions selected by our ReBind framework (see Table~\ref{tab:actionbench}).
-This model is referred to as FT Inter.
-We evaluate FT Inter under two settings: (1) single-relation training and (2) multi-relation training. \end{enumerate}
+\item \textbf{Testing the Hypothesis of Intermediate Composition.} To evaluate our hypothesis that rare compositions generation can be improved via decomposition into more common intermediate ones, we fine-tune SDXL using LoRA on intermediate compositions selected by our ReBind framework (see Table~\ref{tab:actionbench}).
+We evaluate ReBind under two settings: (1) single-relation training and (2) multi-relation training. \end{enumerate}

-\textbf{Implementation Details.} We use the official HuggingFace LoRA training pipeline\footnote{\url{https://github.com/huggingface/diffusers/blob/main/examples/text_to_image/train_text_to_image_lora_sdxl.py}}.
+\textbf{Implementation Details.} For fine-tuning, we use the official HuggingFace LoRA training pipeline\footnote{\url{https://github.com/huggingface/diffusers/blob/main/examples/text_to_image/train_text_to_image_lora_sdxl.py}}.
 All experiments are conducted on a single NVIDIA L40S GPU for 1000 training steps.
 We adopt LoRA with rank 32, bfloat16 precision, and use the Adam optimizer with a gradient accumulation step size of 4 (with batch size 1 per step).
 Each intermediate prompt is used to generate 20 training images.
 A fixed seed (42) is used for all fine-tuning experiments to ensure reproducibility.
-However, when constructing RoleBench using pretrained models, we do not fix the seed in order to promote diversity.
+However, when constructing RoleBench using pretrained models, we do not fix the seed tow promote diversity.
 For LLM prompting, we use GPT-4o.
 Our method introduces no inference-time overhead and is computationally lightweight, requiring only LoRA fine-tuning.
-Across all experiments, average training, inference, and evaluation compeltes in under 1.5 hours.
-To ensure training quality, we filter generated training images (details in Sec.4 -implementation detail and also sec.
-3 main paper)
+Across all experiments, average training, inference, and evaluation completes in under 1.5 hours.
+To ensure training quality, we filter generated training images (more details in Sec.~\ref{sec:method} and Sec.~\ref{sec:exp_setup})